single-spa/single-spa.js.org/website/versioned_docs/version-5.x/ecosystem-angular.md

 upload via sass; This demonstration was done with the angular 8 and 9 versions, example:

+This option allows you to keep your css referencing asset urls, which will be rewritten to respect the webpack public path:

 ```sass
 .body-row {
     background: url("/assets/images/person.jpg") no-repeat right bottom